replikativ/datahike/doc/time_variance.md

 - `:db/purge`: removes a datom with given entity identifier, attribute and value
 - `:db.purge/attribute`: removes attribute datoms given an identifier and attribute name
 - `:db.purge/entity`: removes all datoms related to an entity given an entity identifier
+- `:db.history.purge/before`: removes all datoms from historical data before given date, useful for cleanup after some retention period

 ```clojure
 (require '[datahike.api :as d])